 Drink the right amount of fluids: Six to eight glasses of water a day can help flush your system of bacteria that can cause bladder infections, although drinking too much water can cause you to need to go more often, which is more likely to lead to holding urine in the bladder, causing complications.

 Walk it off: If you are stuck in a sedentary job that has you spending most of the day sitting, fluid may build up in your legs throughout the day.
 At night, the fluid build-up may cause you to feel the urge to urinate more frequently.
 You can prevent this sensation by going for a walk during the day to stop the build-up from forming.

 Quit smoking: Tobacco use can double or triple your risk of bladder cancer, so those who smoke or use other tobacco products should do their best to cut back and quit these habits.

 Take care when having sex: Urinating before and after intercourse can help flush out any bacteria in your urethra that can cause a bladder infection.
-Cleaning the genital area before and after sex can also help to prevent the spread of bacteria and any resulting infections.
+Cleaning the genital area before and after sex can also help prevent the spreading of bacteria and any resulting infections.

 Watch what you eat: Acidic foods like oranges and tomatoes can cause flare-ups of interstitial cystitis—a condition that causes bladder pain, urgent urination, and even urinary incontinence.

 Plan your beverages: If you find you often have to urinate at inopportune times and are left holding it, you may need to better time when you drink fluids.
-For example, stop drinking two hours before bedtime and ensure you empty your bladder before getting into bed to prevent holding your urine overnight or having to get up frequently.
+For example, stop drinking two hours before bedtime and ensure you empty your bladder before bed to prevent holding your urine overnight or getting up frequently.

-Track your habits: If you think you are urinating too often, keep a diary detailing what you drink and when, as well as how often you feel the need to urinate.
+Track your habits: If you think you are urinating too often, keep a diary detailing what you drink and when and how often you feel the need to urinate.
 This information may help your doctor diagnose if you have a bladder infection or another underlying issue.